 The Rumpus: "feverishly exuberant... both highly visual and incredibly verbal."
 The Nervous Breakdown: "prose recalls Nabokov..., the words at times tap dancing and somersaulting."
 Autre; "madcap satire, ...cuturally and psychologically acute."

-Entropy praised the "hybrid story creatures" as a "fascination."
-Pleiades: "quick-witted and closely-packed, with breathtaking riffs."
-The Literary Review: "celebrates the grit and rhythm of the written word, all while.. capturing the magic of life... on the big screen."
+Entropy: "hybrid story creatures… a fascination."
+Quarterly Conversation: "breezy… confident… shrewd."
+Pleiades: "quick-witted … breathtaking."
+The Literary Review: "celebrates the grit and rhythm of the written word, all while.. capturing the magic of... the big screen."
+VIA: "a wild romp."

 John's 2008 novel returns to the troubled Naples of Earthquake I.D., with a fiction part crime story, part ghost story, part coming of age, part redemption song, and more.
 Gival Press selected the manuscript as runner-up for their national award.
 It's available in all formats.